-Of course, if enough of the bank's depositors turned up at once to withdraw their money then there would be a big problem because the bank has lent most of the money out to other customers.
-This is the essence of fractional reserve banking i.e. that only a small fraction of demand deposits are actually held in reserve for customer withdrawals, the rest is loaned out.
+Of course, if enough of the bank's depositors turned up at once to withdraw their money, there would be a big problem because the bank has lent most of the money out to other customers.
+This is the essence of fractional reserve banking i.e., that only a small fraction of demand-deposits are actually held in reserve for customer withdrawals, the rest is loaned out.

-In normal times, with a reserve ratio of 5%, the money multiplier would work out at 20, meaning that the initial $100 injection of cash would have a $2,000 impact on the overall level of spending in the economy as the $100 base money circulates from one person to the next.
+In normal times, with a typical reserve ratio of 5%, the money multiplier would work out at 20, meaning that the initial $100 injection of cash would have a $2,000 impact on the overall level of spending in the economy.

 The money multiplier formula can be expressed as one of the simplest equations in Economics: